ferus-web/bali/docs/MANUAL.md

 That's it!
 You just executed JavaScript with Bali!
 Yay.

 # The holy grail of Bali, the Runtime structure
 The `Runtime` type is what you initialize when you wish to execute JavaScript.
-It acts as a "
+It acts as a catalyst where various different Bali subsystems intersect and work together.
+It helps you do the following things:

+- Expose your custom types written in Nim to JavaScript
+- Expose your Nim-native functions to JavaScript (for instance, you can create a `perlinNoise()` function and implement it in Nim so that it's fast!)
+- Set properties on types
+- Call JavaScript functions and get their return values in Nim and much, much more.

+Basically, if you wish to do anything with Bali apart from just using it as a script executor, chances are that you'll need to interact with the `Runtime` structure, obtained via `newRuntime()` or the `createRuntimeForFile()` / `createRuntimeForSource()` functions.

 # Creating new types
 Now, let us learn how to create new types.
 Bali can automatically "wrap" a Nim object into its representative atom.